Who Was Galileo Galilei?

-Born on February 15, 1564, in Pisa, Italy, Galileo Galilei was a mathematics professor who made pioneering observations of nature with long-lasting implications for the study of physics.
+Galileo Galilei (February 15, 1564 to January 8, 1642) was an Italian astronomer, mathematician, physicist, philosopher and professor who made pioneering observations of nature with long-lasting implications for the study of physics.
 He also constructed a telescope and supported the Copernican theory, which supports a sun-centered solar system.
-Galileo was accused twice of heresy by the church for his beliefs, and wrote books on his ideas.
-He died in Arcetri, Italy, on January 8, 1642.
+Galileo was accused twice of heresy by the church for his beliefs, and wrote a number of books on his ideas.

 In 1583, Galileo entered the University of Pisa to study medicine.
 Armed with high intelligence and talent, he soon became fascinated with many subjects, particularly mathematics and physics.
 While at Pisa, Galileo was exposed to the Aristotelian view of the world, then the leading scientific authority and the only one sanctioned by the Roman Catholic Church.
 At first, Galileo supported this view, like any other intellectual of his time, and was on track to be a university professor.
 However, due to financial difficulties, Galileo left the university in 1585 before earning his degree.